jcsteh/osara/readme.md

  If there are input or monitoring FX instantiated on the track, these will also be included in the menu with an appropriate suffix.

 You can also access the FX parameter list from the FX chain dialog.
-To do this, select the effect in the list and then press Alt+P (OSARA: View parameters for current track/item/FX (depending on focus)).
+To do this, select the effect in the FX chain list box and then press Alt+P (OSARA: View parameters for current track/item/FX (depending on focus)).

 Note that some effects expose easily readable values, while others expose only percentages.
  When effects do expose easily readable values, these will be reported when focus is on the slider.
 The editable text is an internal number and probably won't correspond to the readable value on the slider.